UX Case Study: Working Bikes Website Redesign

 Iteration and Content Strategy

-Through the results of the usability testing, as well as informal feedback from peers, I learned that the design iterations should focus on on improving the clarity and simplicity of content, navigation, calls to action, and user interface design.
+Through the results of the usability testing, I learned that the design iterations should focus on on improving the clarity and simplicity of content, navigation, calls to action, and user interface design.

-I prepared style options with three color palettes — one that represents the current site’s color scheme, and two variations.
-I chose to continue using Working Bikes’ existing color palette in order to provide a sense of continuity to its current digital experience.
+I ultimately chose to continue using Working Bikes’ color palette from its existing website in order to provide a sense of continuity to its current digital experience.

 The Final Designs

 Based on feedback from participants in usability tests, it was clear that users value consistency, organization, and ease of information consumption, all of which are important factors to consider in designing any page.
-Thus, in the high-fidelity designs of key screens, I sought layouts that balanced text with imagery, balanced negative space with essential content, and featured a limited number of clear calls to action.
-The high-fidelity composites represent an update to the information architecture, content strategy, and overall visual design of the Working Bikes website, but they retain original site elements, including the logo, color palette, image assets, and tone of content, in order to present users with a fresh interface without entirely abandoning the aesthetics of Working Bikes’ current website.
+In the high-fidelity designs of key screens, I sought layouts that balanced text with imagery, balanced negative space with essential content, and featured a limited number of clear calls to action.
+The high-fidelity composites provided a fresh interface without entirely abandoning the aesthetics and identity of Working Bikes’ current website; rather than conveying a total remake, I sought to convey an update.

 Due to resource constraints, a flexible and smart approach to user research and testing proved to be critical to this project.
 By utilizing a combination of remote and in-person research and testing methods, I was able to collect feedback early and often throughout the stages of the project.